svenaas/mefideleted/README.md

 In order to authenticate and post to Twitter this app needs to present several keys.
 Rather than store them in the code (which would be insecure) this app is written to depend on finding these keys as the server environment variables `CONSUMER_KEY`, `CONSUMER_SECRET`, `OAUTH_TOKEN`, and `OAUTH_TOKEN_SECRET`.
 You'll find the values of these keys at https://apps.twitter.com/ for your particular application.
 You set them in Heroku like this:

     heroku config:set CONSUMER_KEY=[your key value]

+We do the same thing with the TwitLonger API key with the environment variable `TWITLONGER_API_KEY`.

 ## References